 The hottest eatery for pastrami reuben sandwich is the Jewish deli, La Crespo, at Thames 613 in the Villa Crespo neighborhood.
 They also serve up otherwise elusive lox and cream cheese bagels, varenyky, latkes, knishes and strudel and cheesecake.
 For pastrami with homemade pickles and gourmet celiac dishes in Palermo, try La Pastroneria, at El Salvador 6026.

-For a nice tavern with sabich and shwarmas and an outdoor seating area in Palermo try Benaim, Gorriti 4015.
+For a trendy tavern with sabich and shwarmas and an outdoor seating area in Palermo try Benaim, at Gorriti 4015.
+The typical street food served is not Kosher but they do host special Kosher nights.

-Also in the Palermo neighborhood is Hola Jacoba which serves up Sephardi and Ashkenazi plates including kippes, latkes, tabuleh, felafel and sambuzek at Thames 1801.
+For a slightly more upscale restaurant in the Palermo neighborhood try Hola Jacoba, which serves up Sephardi and Ashkenazi plates including kippes, latkes, tabuleh, felafel and sambuzek at Thames 1801.

 For a drink or coffee break, take a step back in time to visit Cafe San Bernardo, Av.
 Corrientes 5436, a traditional gathering place for Jewish intellectuals in Villa Crespo.